quality-liquid/cupid_code/Documentation/Design/Requirements/new-requirements-team3.md

 - Admins could have access to ratings and feedback given by users through the application.
 - The application could connect to other dating app APIs in order to assist daters in finding dates.

-### Won't-have
+##### Won't-have
 - The application won't have any microtransactions.

-## Non-Functional
+#### Non-Functional

-### Must-have
+##### Must-have
 - The application must comply with data privacy laws.
 - The application must comply with state-specific recording laws.
 - The application must align with the company's design requirements, such as colors, fonts, and logo.
 - The application must be completed by December 7th, 2025.

-### Should-have
+##### Should-have
 - The user interface for daters and cupids should be simple and intuitive, such that users can navigate the app quickly and with no confusions.
 - The application should have response times of less than three seconds.

-### Could-have
+##### Could-have
 - The application could be able to allow up to a billion users in the database.
 - The application could be able to allow potentially thousands of people to use the application concurrently.

-### Won't-have
+##### Won't-have
 - The application and server won't crash.

-## User stories
+### User stories
-### Daters
+#### Daters
-#### As a dater I want to
+##### As a dater I want to
 0.  get advice from the AI mid-date to save me when I mess up.
-1.  see my Cupid Cash balance easily so I do not end up running out at a bad time.
-2.  get location specific help with planning a date so I can have an easier experience planning out a good date.
-3.  schedule payments into my Cupid Cash account so I never run out of funds to plan good dates.
-4.  receive messages from my AI companion on how I am doing throughout the date so I can overcome my social awkwardness.
-5. As a Dater, I want the AI to recognize when the date is going well and not be messaging me so I am not distracted.
-6.  see when a Cupid has picked up my work request so I can relax knowing it is getting done.
-7.  be able to get funds out of my Cupid Balance, so I do not end up in financial trouble if I accidentally send too much money to my Cupid account.
-8.  have an interactive UI, so I know that actions I perform were successful and I do not worry that my work did not save.
-9.  be able to input data about my potential date so my AI will help me remember important details that I tend to forget.
-### Daters
-#### As a dater I want to
-1.  be able to create profiles for different potential dates so that I can tailor the date ideas to a particular person and have a more successful date.
-1.  be able to record how dates with particular people went so that I can have a better idea of how things are going with the people I am going on dates with.
-1.  be able to update the potential date profiles that I have created so that the AI has access to any information about the potential date that may have come about during any non-date activities in order to get better advice from the AI
-1.  be able to tell the AI companion when a particular date is important so that the AI knows to lock in and help me prepare a better date than normal.
-1.  be able to receive coaching from the AI companion before the date so that I can be prepared for general situations that I may not know how to handle.
-1.  be able to specify how I receive different types of push notifications so that I can be present on my date and not have to constantly check my phone to see if the AI companion thinks that I am doing a good job.
-1.  be able to have easily navigable pages so that I access the tools that I need efficiently.
-1.  be able to connect my Cupid Code profile to other dating apps so that I can have the AI companion's help on securing dates in the first place.
-1.  be able to receive advice on what to say when I need to check my phone to communicate with the AI agent so that my date is not bothered by the fact that I am checking my phone and so that they do not think that I am weird.
-1.  be able to specify the types of food that the AI agent is allowed to order so that the AI companion does not order something from a Cupid that my date or I are allergic to.
-1.  be able to approve or deny the AI agent's requests to use Cupid Cash to purchase something so that I do not feel like the AI agent is wasting money on things that I do not want it to.
-1.  be able to specify the types of events that the AI agent can purchase tickets to so that I do not have to go to an event that my date or I do not want to go to.
-1.  be able to see an estimated time of when a Cupid will arrive with my request so that I will not be surprised when they arrive and can prepare accordingly.
-1.  be able to specify a pickup location for a request so that if I am currently going somewhere with my date, then I will not have to stop and wait for a Cupid to arrive, but can instead meet them at the place we are going.
-1.  be able to cancel Cupid requests before the Cupid purchases anything so that I do not waste any money if my date "starts feeling sick" partway through the date and has to go home unexpectedly.
-1.  be able to receive advice on what to wear on my date so that I can look fashionable on my date and wear something appropriate for the venue that we are going to.
-1.  be able to view the transaction history of things that the AI agent has purchased so that I can see how much I am spending on dates and budget for future dates.
-1.  be able to set up multi factor authentication so that my banking information is more secure.
-1.  be able to add multiple payment options so that when I add more Cupid Cash to my account, I don't need to re-enter my payment information every time and I can select from an account with money.
-1.  be able to receive reminders from the AI agent for when I should contact my date so that I can keep in contact with my potential partner without being overbearing.
-1.  be able to have the AI agent plan dates that have branching possibilities so that depending on how my date reacts to a particular thing, then I will be ready to pivot to a backup plan.
-1.  be able to get advice from the AI agent on ways to meet new people so that I can go to places where I am more likely to meet someone that I would like to date.
-1.  be able to enter information about myself and my interests so that the AI agent can provide input on what types of people I am likely to be compatible with.
-1.  be able to get tips from the AI agent for my steady relationship so that I can keep things going well in my relationship and go on meaningful dates for important anniversaries.
-1.  be able to control what information Cupid Code gathers about me and can sell to third party sources so that Cupid Code can only use the information that I want them to be able to use.

-### Cupid Stories
-#### As a cupid I want to
+0.  see my Cupid Cash balance easily so I do not end up running out at a bad time.
+0.  get location specific help with planning a date so I can have an easier experience planning out a good date.
+0.  schedule payments into my Cupid Cash account so I never run out of funds to plan good dates.
+0.  receive messages from my AI companion on how I am doing throughout the date so I can overcome my social awkwardness.
+0. As a Dater, I want the AI to recognize when the date is going well and not be messaging me so I am not distracted.
+0.  see when a Cupid has picked up my work request so I can relax knowing it is getting done.
+0.  be able to get funds out of my Cupid Balance, so I do not end up in financial trouble if I accidentally send too much money to my Cupid account.
+0.  have an interactive UI, so I know that actions I perform were successful and I do not worry that my work did not save.
+0.  be able to input data about my potential date so my AI will help me remember important details that I tend to forget.
+0.  be able to create profiles for different potential dates so that I can tailor the date ideas to a particular person and have a more successful date.
+0.  be able to record how dates with particular people went so that I can have a better idea of how things are going with the people I am going on dates with.
+0.  be able to update the potential date profiles that I have created so that the AI has access to any information about the potential date that may have come about during any non-date activities in order to get better advice from the AI
+0.  be able to tell the AI companion when a particular date is important so that the AI knows to lock in and help me prepare a better date than normal.
+0.  be able to receive coaching from the AI companion before the date so that I can be prepared for general situations that I may not know how to handle.
+0.  be able to specify how I receive different types of push notifications so that I can be present on my date and not have to constantly check my phone to see if the AI companion thinks that I am doing a good job.
+0.  be able to have easily navigable pages so that I access the tools that I need efficiently.
+0.  be able to connect my Cupid Code profile to other dating apps so that I can have the AI companion's help on securing dates in the first place.
+0.  be able to receive advice on what to say when I need to check my phone to communicate with the AI agent so that my date is not bothered by the fact that I am checking my phone and so that they do not think that I am weird.
+0.  be able to specify the types of food that the AI agent is allowed to order so that the AI companion does not order something from a Cupid that my date or I are allergic to.
+0.  be able to approve or deny the AI agent's requests to use Cupid Cash to purchase something so that I do not feel like the AI agent is wasting money on things that I do not want it to.
+0.  be able to specify the types of events that the AI agent can purchase tickets to so that I do not have to go to an event that my date or I do not want to go to.
+0.  be able to see an estimated time of when a Cupid will arrive with my request so that I will not be surprised when they arrive and can prepare accordingly.
+0.  be able to specify a pickup location for a request so that if I am currently going somewhere with my date, then I will not have to stop and wait for a Cupid to arrive, but can instead meet them at the place we are going.
+0.  be able to cancel Cupid requests before the Cupid purchases anything so that I do not waste any money if my date "starts feeling sick" partway through the date and has to go home unexpectedly.
+0.  be able to receive advice on what to wear on my date so that I can look fashionable on my date and wear something appropriate for the venue that we are going to.
+0.  be able to view the transaction history of things that the AI agent has purchased so that I can see how much I am spending on dates and budget for future dates.
+0.  be able to set up multi factor authentication so that my banking information is more secure.
+0.  be able to add multiple payment options so that when I add more Cupid Cash to my account, I don't need to re-enter my payment information every time and I can select from an account with money.
+0.  be able to receive reminders from the AI agent for when I should contact my date so that I can keep in contact with my potential partner without being overbearing.
+0.  be able to have the AI agent plan dates that have branching possibilities so that depending on how my date reacts to a particular thing, then I will be ready to pivot to a backup plan.
+0.  be able to get advice from the AI agent on ways to meet new people so that I can go to places where I am more likely to meet someone that I would like to date.
+0.  be able to enter information about myself and my interests so that the AI agent can provide input on what types of people I am likely to be compatible with.
+0.  be able to get tips from the AI agent for my steady relationship so that I can keep things going well in my relationship and go on meaningful dates for important anniversaries.
+0.  be able to control what information Cupid Code gathers about me and can sell to third party sources so that Cupid Code can only use the information that I want them to be able to use.

+#### Cupid Stories
+##### As a cupid I want to
 -  filter job listings by distance, difficulty, or time required so that I can accept jobs that match my preferences and availability.
 -  see jobs prioritized by their expiration time so that I fulfill the most urgent requests first.
 -  view details about each job—including instructions, location, and payout—before accepting so that I can make informed decisions about which jobs to take.